WeirongChen/DeepEdge/README.md

 # DeepEdge AI Tool for Ultrasound
-DeepEdge AI tool for automatic contour tracing/tracking in ultrasound video
+DeepEdge AI tool for automatic contour tracing and tracking in ultrasound video

 v2.7.1